Morgan Silver Dollar obverse view Peace Silver Dollar obverse view

-In 1965, the United States stopped producing coins containing 90 percent silver.
+In 1965, the United States stopped producing coins containing 90 percent silver (specifically, coins produced for general circulation).
 They must have seen the proverbial "handwriting on the wall".
-When silver topped out at $50.50 per ounce, the silver content of these coins far outweighed their face value.
-That still holds true today - a silver dime contains close to a dollar's worth of silver.
+When silver topped out at about $50 per ounce in 1980, the silver content of these coins far outweighed their face value.
+That still holds true today (a silver dime contains over $1.00's worth of silver).

 In this article, I provide information on the silver content (purity) of mostly pre-1965 common (and not-so-common) U.S. silver coins.
 Since there is a difference in the silver content of circulated and uncirculated silver coins, I will cover both.